tara-bash/tara-bash.github.io/about.md

 More posts coming soon as I continue learning!

 > **Note:** Primary Focus of this Blog is to share my learning; not only through fastai or ELEC4630, but also with all my learning at the <ins>Univeristy of Queensland</ins>.

-> [!NOTE]
-> Primary Focus of this Blog is to share my learning; not only through fastai or ELEC4630, but also with all my learning at the <ins>Univeristy of Queensland</ins>.